 Camera Shortcuts: Provides a list of shortcuts that allow you to directly access camera options using the keypad.
-Press the key once to see the current setting and continue pressing to change the setting.
+Press the key repeatedly to cycle through the available settings.

 Keypad shortcuts include.

-- toggles between Camera and Camcorder mode
+- Toggles the Camera Mode

-- changes the Shooting mode
+- Changes the Shooting Mode

-- changes the Timer setting
+- Changes the Timer setting

-- changes the Viewfinder mode
+- Changes the Viewfinder mode

+- Toggles Night Shot mode on and off

-Settings: Allows you to customize your camera settings.
-See "Camera Settings" on page 150 for complete information.
+• Settings: Allows you to customize your camera settings.